My memories of Mike Hailwood

 "He says he doesn't want you to cry and he wanted to tell you himself.
-He didn't want you to read about it.
-There was one more message that is too personal to repeat."
+He didn't want you to read about it."

 And then he was gone.

 The next day it was in the Toronto papers.
-His little girl had died at the scene.
+His little girl, Michelle, had died at the scene.
 Mike had died two days later in the hospital.
 But, I believe that his soul was not in his body during those two days and so he didn’t suffer.